 During the Year, the Group was not aware of any material non-compliance with relevant laws and regulations in Hong Kong relating to bribery, extortion, fraud and money laundering, including but not limited to the Prevention of Bribery Ordinance that would have a significant impact on the Group.
-In addition, during the Year, there were no concluded legal cases regarding corrupt practices brought against the Group or its employees.
+In addition, during the Year, there were no concluded legal cases regarding corrupt practices brought against the Group or its employees (2022: Nil).

 Recognising that anti-corruption training is essential for creating a healthy corporate culture, the Group has provided relevant trainings to directors and employees.
 The Group disseminates the Hong Kong Companies Registry's guidelines on anti-money laundering and counter-terrorist financing to directors and employees via email at least once annually.
 Such material familiarises directors and employees with their corresponding roles and responsibilities in anti-corruption and business ethics.
-During the Year, 2 employees have each participated in 1 hour of anti-corruption training on anti-money laundering to develop their anti-corruption awareness and good professional conduct and to comply with the regulations in Hong Kong.
+During the Year, 2 employees have engaged with the additional reading materials relating to anti-corruption to develop their anti-corruption awareness and good professional conduct (2022: 2 employees have each participated in 1 hour of anti-corruption training).